-When we’re stressed or tired, we're likely to reach for things that will bring us immediate relief – whether that’s chocolate, alcohol, social media scrolling etc. While this response is normal, immediate fixes also tend to be short lived and addictive: they don’t placate bad feelings but create desire for more of whatever it was that brought us relief.
+When we’re stressed or tired, we're likely to reach for things that will bring us immediate relief – whether that’s chocolate, alcohol, social media scrolling etc. While this response is normal, immediate fixes also tend to be short-lived and addictive: they don’t placate bad feelings but create the desire for more of whatever it was that brought us relief.

 Bloombox Club believes in the power of plants to boost wellbeing and help reduce feelings of stress and anxiety.
 We know that buying and receiving items online gives us an immediate pleasure response – in fact retail therapy is advised as a distraction technique for those giving up smoking.

 But unlike ordering 3 dresses from your favourite fast fashion brand, plants can help us maintain a more consistent defence against poor mental health, long after the initial buzz has worn off.